NRSA leads 2022 road safety campaign launch | News Ghana

 With approximately 325 deaths associated with road crashes between January and September of this year, Ghana’s Eastern Region ranked third in the country.

-Mr Yeribu said more than 80 percent of road crashes result from human errors such as wrong overtaking, excessive speed, fatigue driving, drunk driving, and poor maintenance, among others.
+Mr. Yeribu said more than 80 percent of road crashes were as a result of human errors such as wrong overtaking, excessive speed, fatigue driving, drunk driving, and poor maintenance, among others.

-He warned: “As we are entering the most dangerous phase of the year where there are higher records of crashes and fatalities, drivers should push all efforts to prevent road accidents.”
+He warned that, “As we are entering the most dangerous phase of the year where there are higher records of crashes and fatalities, drivers should push all efforts to prevent road accidents.”

+Despite the fatalities, he emphasised that fatalities were down 18.18 percent between January and October this year compared to the same period last year.

-Mr Yeribu added that road safety campaigners were embarking on what he described as “strategic enforcement drives” throughout the region, and that the NRSA had launched a short code 194, an additional toll-free number, to support avenues from the police and related agencies in curbing road safety incidences and concerns.
+Mr. Yeribu added that road safety campaigners were embarking on what he described as “strategic enforcement drives” throughout the region, and that the NRSA has launched a short code 194, an additional toll-free number, to support avenues from the police and related agencies in curbing road safety incidences and concerns.

 The numbers reflected an 8.96 percent decline in fatalities and a 19.33 percent rise in injuries.

-In a speech delivered on behalf of the Eastern Regional Minister, Mr Seth Kwame Acheampong, he stated that the road was a shared space for pedestrians, cyclists, passengers, and cars and asked all to follow road regulations.
+In a speech delivered on behalf of the Eastern Regional Minister, Mr. Seth Kwame Achempong stated that the road was a shared space for pedestrians, cyclists, passengers, and cars and asked all to follow road regulations.

 This, he said, “will not only enhance our nation’s ability to grow the economy, but it will also ensure that our roads do not become death traps.”

-He blamed the rising number of fatalities on driver’s misconduct and recklessness.
+He blamed the rising number of fatalities on driver misconduct and recklessness.

-He asked drivers should not hand over their vehicles to unprofessional or spare drivers, and avoid any distractions that might lead to a traffic accident.
+Drivers should not hand over their vehicles to unprofessional or spare drivers, he stressed, and they should avoid any distractions that might lead to a traffic accident.